I-NERGY/InverterPerformanceDegradation/README.md

   style="display: inline-block; margin: 0 auto; max-width: 5px">

-The scripts were implemented in tensorflow.
+The model was implemented in tensorflow.

 To run: